khawkins98/PDF-A-go-go/README.md

 <div class="pdfagogo-container" id="pdfagogo-container"
      data-pdf-url="./example.pdf"
      data-show-search="true"
-     data-show-prev-next="true"
+     data-show-share="true"
      data-show-page-selector="true"
      data-show-current-page="true"
      data-show-download="true"
+     data-show-fullscreen="true"
      data-show-resize-grip="true"
+     data-show-accessibility-controls-visibly="true"
      style="width:100vw;max-width:100%;box-sizing:border-box;overflow-x:hidden;"></div>
 ```

 Set options via data attributes on the container:

 - `data-pdf-url` (string): PDF URL to load (default: sample PDF)
-- `data-show-prev-next` (true/false): Show previous/next page buttons (default: true)
 - `data-show-page-selector` (true/false): Show page selector input (default: true)
 - `data-show-current-page` (true/false): Show current page indicator (default: true)
 - `data-show-search` (true/false): Show search controls (default: true)
+- `data-show-share` (true/false): Show a Share button (default: true)
 - `data-show-download` (true/false): Show a Download PDF button (default: true)
+- `data-show-fullscreen` (true/false): Show a Fullscreen toggle (default: true)
 - `data-show-resize-grip` (true/false): Show a bar to allow the user to resize the height (default: true)
+- `data-show-accessibility-controls-visibly` (true/false): Show a visible accessibility instructions block below the viewer (default: true)
 - `data-default-page` (number): Default page to open if no #page=N in URL (1-based)
 - `data-background-color` (string): Background color (optional)
 - `data-box-border` (number): Box border size (optional)
 - `data-margin`, `data-margin-top`, `data-margin-left` (number): Margins (optional)
 - `data-disable-webgl` (true/false): Disable WebGL rendering in PDF.js (default: true / WebGL off).
   - **Note:** Disabling WebGL (the default) seems to be more performant in most browsers.

-- `data-momentum` (number): Controls the speed of grab-and-scroll (momentum) for fast navigation.
-Default is 0.5.
-Higher values allow faster scrolling when dragging the document horizontally.
+## Zoom Functionality

+PDF-A-go-go supports multiple zoom methods for better document readability:

+### Touch Devices

+- **Pinch-to-zoom**: Use two fingers to pinch in/out to zoom in/out
+- Zoom range: 25% to 500%

+### Desktop/Keyboard

+- **Ctrl + Plus** (or **Ctrl + =**): Zoom in
+- **Ctrl + Minus**: Zoom out
+- **Ctrl + 0**: Reset zoom to 100%
+- **Mouse wheel + Ctrl**: Scroll wheel while holding Ctrl to zoom

+**Note**: For keyboard zoom shortcuts to work, the PDF viewer must be focused.
+Click on the PDF viewer area first, then use the keyboard shortcuts.

+### Zoom Behavior

+- Zoom uses CSS scaling for smooth performance (no PDF re-rendering required)
+- Zoom is centered at the top of the viewing area
+- When zoomed in, horizontal scrolling becomes available
+- Zoom level ranges from 25% to 500% in 10% increments

 ## HTML Download Handler

 ---

 Note this is an advanced feature and may require some customisation or adaptation.
 It is quite experimental.
-See more in https://github.com/khawkins98/PDF-A-go-go/pull/7
+See more in <https://github.com/khawkins98/PDF-A-go-go/pull/7>

 - This currently has only been tested against iframes using meta redirects
 - CORS must be set correctly (this is best used when the source and target page are the same)